 To determine the appropriate retention period for personal information, we consider the amount, nature and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 Where a minimum retention period is required by law (such as retaining records for HMRC purposes or for compliance with the SRA requirements, or anti-money laundering law), we comply with that minimum period.

-Unless particular circumstances warrant retention for longer periods, we retain most physical Client documents for a period of three years at which stage they are destroyed, unless you request otherwise.
+Unless particular circumstances warrant retention for longer periods (e.g. if you have received a life or indeterminate sentence), we retain most physical Client documents for a period of three years at which stage they are destroyed, unless you request otherwise.
 Some physical client files are not retained after the conclusion of a case and this includes cases that concluded at the police station and/ or short magistrates’ court proceedings.
 Access to archived files is restricted.
 Please contact us if you would like to discuss specific retention periods applicable to your matters.

-Our secure server retains your information electronically for an indefinite period.
-This is because many of our clients are repeat clients and some have been using our services for up to twenty years.
-It is in our clients’ interests for us to retain information relating to your previous cases in order to properly represent you in new criminal cases.
+Our secure server retains your information electronically for a period of 6 years unless particular circumstances warrant retention for longer periods (e.g. if you have received a life or indeterminate sentence).
+Many of our clients are repeat clients and some have been using our services for up to twenty years.
+It is in our clients’ interests for us to retain information relating to previous cases in order to properly represent them in new criminal cases.
 Some clients contact us many years after a case has concluded, requesting information for any number of reasons, e.g. an employer requiring information relating to a conviction, advice in relation to expunging a caution.
 Access to this information is restricted.